The 10 Best WordPress CDNs Of 2025 (And Which Cloudflare Enterprise Integration Is Best)? Compare Them In This Spreadsheet

 For most static sites, Cloudflare with APO or QUIC.cloud’s standard plan (when using LiteSpeed) is plenty.
 There are also third-party plugins that offer free full page caching from Cloudflare (similar to APO).
-Dynamic/WooCommerce sites can further accelerate dynamic requests with Argo Smart Routing, and for even better results, would use Cloudflare Enterprise.
+Dynamic + WooCommerce sites can further accelerate dynamic requests with Argo Smart Routing and for even better results, should use Cloudflare Enterprise.

-With very limited exceptions (e.g. Rocket.net’s free Cloudflare Enterprise), you’re better off setting up Cloudflare directly so you have full access to your Cloudflare settings/features.
-Feel free to use my tutorials to set up and configure your Cloudflare settings or QUIC.cloud settings.
+If not FlyingCDN, you’re likely best off setting up Cloudflare directly so you have full access to Cloudflare’s settings and features, then use my tutorials to configure Cloudflare or QUIC.cloud.

 View Spreadsheet